-These delicious cardamom meringue cookies are light, crunchy, sweet, citrusy and minty all in one bite.
+These cardamom meringue cookies are light, crunchy, sweet, citrusy and minty all in one bite.
 The touch of ground cardamom adds a new and delicious twist to the classic.
-The recipe is easy to make with just four ingredients.

 How to make cardamom meringue cookies:

-You start by adding the egg whites, cream of tartar and cardamom into a clean bowl and start to beat with your standing or electric mixer until the whites get frothy.
-(The reason why you need to make sure that you bowl (and beaters) are clean is that any fat of any sort will mess up the formation of the meringue.)
+(The reason why you need to make sure that your bowl and beaters are clean is because any fat of any sort will mess up the formation of the meringue.)

-Next you start to slowly add the sugar and continue to beat the whole time until all the sugar is incorporated and you have firm, glossy peaks.
+Slowly add 2/3 cup granulated sugar and continue to beat until all the sugar is incorporated and you have firm, glossy peaks.

-Now you grab a piping bag and a tip of your choice (the 1M or the French tip work well here) and pipe dollops onto a parchment-lined baking sheet.
+Grab a piping bag and a tip of your choice (the 1M or the French tip work well here) and pipe about 40 cookies onto a parchment-lined baking sheet.

 Bake the cookies for 40 minutes, then turn the oven off and let the cookies cool in the closed oven for another hour.